 Inkspired charges a 25% of administration fee (15% if you are a premium member) for each donation/payment you receive, which will be automatically deducted from the final amount.
 There is no extra fee or charge.

 If it got rejected, it could be because you didn't comply with the pre-requisites or the information of the story is incomplete.
 Please, try completing all the profile information and try submitting a new request again.

-You will see the funds from all your donations received transferred at once to your PayPal account on the 1st day of each month after it was initially pledged in our platform if it is not canceled by the pledger.
-To receive the funds successfully, you must have a minimum of USD $10 accumulated in your pledges.
-If it's lower, the transfer will be postponed until the next payout cycle (on the 1st day of the next month) if by that time the overall amount is already USD $10 or higher.
+To receive the funds successfully, you must have a minimum of US $25 accumulated.
+If it's lower, the transfer will be postponed until the next payout cycle (on the 1st day of the next month) if by that time the overall amount is already US $25 or higher.

 We use SSL and other security measures to be a safe site, and we do care about it.
-Also, we do not store or handle any transactions, as we use the PayPal platform for this, and PayPal handles all of that information for you.
+Also, we do not store or handle any transactions, as we use the Stripe and PayPal platform for this, and they handle all of that information for you.

 After submitting a one-time contribution pledge, your credit card will be charged immediately.